yzhong52/SourceTreeX/README.md

 # Source Tree Custom Actions

-This [GitHub repo](https://github.com/yzhong52/GitX) constains a list of useful source tree.
+This [GitHub repo](https://github.com/yzhong52/GitX) contains a list of useful source tree.
 Building with existing git command, it extends the source tree functionalities.
 For example, you can keep the git repo clean with **delete merged branches**; and you can **undo last commit** if you made a mistake.

 To use the custom actions here, simply clone the repo on your computer.
 Open Preferences by <kbd>⌘</kbd> + <kbd>,</kbd> and then click on the "Custom Actions" tab: